Carter-student/credit-card-fraud-detection/README.md

 - cd into src/running_models
 - you should be able to run  ```python train_model.py```

-**Note**: Figures should save to data/outputs so if you haven't made this file the code will.
+**Note**: Figures should save to data/outputs.
+To get a different result than that which I got you can change the RANDOM_STATE variable in src/running_models/constants.py.

 ## Room For Improvement
 - There is no feature seletion in this process which probably hampers performance.
 A proper solution would attempt to select appropriate features.